Geriatric Psychiatry Services

 ECT for the Geriatric Population

 Bergen New Bridge Medical Center has one of the few geropsychiatry units in the state.
-This expertise has been expanded to include ECT.
-As the population in the United States is aging, the use of ECT in elderly patients, those 65 and older, is becoming an increasingly important clinical option.
-ECT is usually considered after other treatment options, such as medication and psychotherapy, have failed.
-It is recommended for severe, treatment-resistant depression but is occasionally used to treat other mental health issues, such as bipolar disorder or schizophrenia, as well.
-It also may be used in life-threatening circumstances, such as when a patient is unable to move or respond to the outside world (catatonia), is suicidal, or is malnourished and neglecting self-care as a result of severe depression.
+This expertise now includes ECT.
+The use of ECT in elderly patients, those 65 and older, is becoming an increasingly valuable clinical option when other treatment options, such as medication and psychotherapy have failed.
+Doctors recommend it for severe, treatment-resistant depression and other mental health issues, such as bipolar disorder or schizophrenia.
+It also may be used in life-threatening circumstances, such as when a patient is unable to move or respond to the outside world (catatonia), is suicidal, or is malnourished and neglecting self-care due to severe depression.
 BNBMC provides inpatient maintenance ECT treatment.
-For more information, call the following: Asghar Hossain, MD DFAPA Chief, Geriatric Psychiatry and ECT Services Behavioral Health Services Bergen New Bridge Medical Center 201.967.4000 ext.
-5425.

 - Call Asghar Hossain, MD DFAPA Chief, Geriatric Psychiatry and ECT Services Behavioral Health Services at 201.967.4000.

 - Understanding Modern ECT